Resistance to change should not take you by surprise.

 Read more change quotes to inspire and motivate.

-It's not possible to be aware of all sources of resistance to change.
+It's not possible to be aware of all sources of resistance you might face.
 Expecting that there will be resistance to change and being prepared to manage it is a proactive step.

 At the end of the day all sources of resistance to change need to be acknowledged and people's emotions validated.